 “It’s often the child who has overcome a lot of struggles,” Suitor said.
 “It may be that kid who has failed out of college twice but they’re on track even at the local community college … Mom is more likely to say she is proud of them.”

-While the findings might not be fodder for the next family get-together, Suitor said understanding who parents have the closet relationship with has an impact on the quality of their care as they age.
+While the findings might not be fodder for the next family get-together, Suitor said understanding who parents have the closest relationship with has an impact on the quality of their care as they age.
 Elderly mothers experience better health if their favorite child cares for them.

 “One of the times that transparency becomes really important is having those discussions with health care providers,” she said.
 “We want the doctor, the social worker talking with mom without the adult children.”